kamalmarhubi/website/_posts/2015-11-17-kubernetes-from-the-ground-up-the-scheduler.markdown

 # The scheduler

-This is where the sheduler comes in: its job is to take pods that aren't bound to a node, and assign them one.
+This is where the scheduler comes in: its job is to take pods that aren't bound to a node, and assign them one.
 Once the pod has a node assigned, the normal behavior of the kubelet kicks in, and the pod gets started.